mmakani19/Assignments/nCino.md

 > providers to guide its future technology path and not disrupt the
 > existing financial services sector.

-I would have advised them of the following:
+We would have advised them of the following:

 -   Offer their service as a fully digital bank to provide banking as platform, as a service and payments as a service disrupting the